A stethoscope and a mobile phone laying on a teal surface

 Wisp provides all the benefits of telehealth—convenience, accessibility, speed—along with:

-If you needed treatment today for herpes, for example, here’s how that process works with Wisp.
-All you have to do is navigate to Wisp’s website and choose your medications using a quick online form.
-Within 24 hours, a Wisp license medical provider review your order and prescribe personalized treatment.
-You can choose free medication delivery in Wisp’s discreet eco-friendly packaging or sent to your pharmacy within 3 hours of completing your medical intake form and phone call or video chat when necessary.
+How does telehealth work?
+Well, if you needed treatment today for herpes, for example, here’s how that process works with Wisp.
+Head to Wisp’s website and choose your medications using a quick online form.
+Within 24 hours, a Wisp licensed medical provider reviews your order and prescribes personalized treatment.
+You can choose free medication delivery in Wisp’s discreet eco-friendly packaging or have it sent to your pharmacy within 3 hours of completing your medical intake form and phone call or video chat when necessary.
 Questions?
-You can chat with Wisp’s pharmacy or medical team any day, any time.
+Reach out to chat with Wisp’s pharmacy or medical team.

 a chart outlining the patient experience using a traditional doctor's office versus Wisp